How Does Eating Affect Sleep?

 Timing of meals and drinks

-People who have night-time gastrointestinal reflux (GERD) are more likely to have insomnia, sleep apnea, and restless legs syndrome (RLS).
+People who have night-time gastrointestinal reflux (GERD) are more likely to have insomnia and other problems sleeping.
 That may explain why eating half a cheesy, meaty pizza just before bedtime keeps you awake.
 Even if you do not normally have GERD, heavy foods eaten before bedtime can cause heartburn that keeps you awake.1,2

 It may take some trial and error to find which foods disrupt your sleep.
-Many people report that fatty or fried foods, spicy foods, onions, citrus fruits and juices, and carbonated drinks lead to indigestion and poor sleep.1,2
+Many people report they get indigestion and/or poor sleep after consuming food or drinks that:3

-In general, eat your last food 2 to 3 hours before going to sleep.2
+In general, eat your last heavy meal at least 2 hours before going to sleep.2

 Drinking and sleep

-Up to 1 in 5 Americans have a drink at night to help them fall asleep.
+Some people have a drink at night to help them fall asleep.
 And it is true that alcohol makes you sleepy.
 However, it also leads to poor sleep later in the night.
-That is because after your body processes the alcohol, chemicals are released that wake you up.
-Alcohol also blocks REM sleep, which is necessary for you to feel rested in the morning.
+Alcohol interferes with REM sleep, which is necessary for you to feel rested in the morning.
 It also makes snoring and sleep apnea worse.
-As with food, avoid drinking 2 to 3 hours before bedtime.3
+Avoid drinking alcohol within 4 hours of bedtime.4-6

 Alcohol is not the only drink that can get in the way of good sleep.
 Caffeine is another problem beverage for many people.
 If you have a sleep disorder, your doctor may ask you to record how much coffee, tea, or soda you consume and when.
 Caffeine late in the day can lead to insomnia or may make restless legs syndrome worse.
 On the other hand, drinking large quantities of caffeine may be an attempt to mask daytime sleepiness caused by sleep apnea or narcolepsy.

-Drinks that may help you get better sleep include chamomile tea, warm milk, and tart cherry juice.4
+Drinks that may help you get better sleep include chamomile tea, warm milk, and tart cherry juice.7

 Magnesium-rich foods for sleep